 - Rest of Belgium: 100

 - Information directory: French 1307 | Dutch 1207 | An on-call doctor is assigned per region.

 Emergency dentists: on call, on duty and out-of-hours

 - Emergency vet Brussels: 02 479 99 90

 - SOS Vétérinaires Brussels: 0497 400 400 | Home emergency services

 CHS Helpline: English-speaking Community Help Service in Brussels

-Community Help Service (CHS) is a volunteer counselling service set up for internationals (adults and children) to discuss emotional problems or offer advice:
+Community Help Service (CHS) is a volunteer counseling service set up for internationals (adults and children) to discuss emotional problems or offer advice:

 - CHS Help Line: 02 648 4014 | For anonymous crisis support

 - Mental Health Center: 02 647 6780 | Talk with English-speaking mental health professionals